osgi/docs/specification/errata.md

 ### 150.11

-The discussion of the osgi.identity capability is updated to correct the spelling of`:configurator:symbolic-name`.
-It incorrectly stated the spelling as`:configurator:symbolicname`.
+The discussion of the osgi.identity capability is updated to correct the spelling of `:configurator:symbolic-name`.
+It incorrectly stated the spelling as `:configurator:symbolicname`.

-## Core Release 6
+## Release 6

 ### 2.4.1

-Implied permissions for bundles must also include Capability Permission`REQUIRE` for the`osgi.native` capability.
+Implied permissions for bundles must also include Capability Permission `REQUIRE` for the `osgi.native` capability.

 ### 3.12

-The file`OSGI-INF/permissions.perm` was incorrectly spelled.
+The file `OSGI-INF/permissions.perm` was incorrectly spelled.

 ### 8.5

-This section is updated to state that a fragment's`osgi.identity` capability is not merged with the host bundle.
+This section is updated to state that a fragment's `osgi.identity` capability is not merged with the host bundle.

-## Compendium Release 6

 ### 112.8.2.2